sociocs/sociocs-docs/integrations/webflow/form.md

 1. Select any field or form block on your form, and go to "*Element Settings*" again.
 In "*Form Settings -> Action*", enter form's endpoint URL from Sociocs.
 Select "*Method*" as "*POST*".
 ![image](https://user-images.githubusercontent.com/12301512/202722857-2122e68c-5e64-406e-8413-4cb89c823097.png)

-1. You are all set to accept form submissions in your Webflow site!
+1. Publish your website.
+You are all set to accept form submissions in your Webflow site!

 ## Setup for Option 2 - Webhook based submission

+***This option is not LIVE yet.
+It's planned to be released on 21-Nov-2022 8AM Eastern Time***

 ### Sociocs